Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_JSL03/README.md

 - ✅ Alerts and re-prompting for invalid statuses
 - ✅ Semantic HTML and well-commented JavaScript for easy maintenance
 - ✅Favicon Assets – SVG Icons

+### Updates & Enhancements:

+- \*\*Task Storage & Management:
+- \*\*Each task is stored as a structured object in an array, with a unique ID.
+Completed tasks are filtered and displayed using a filterCompletedTasks() function.

+- \*\*Console Output:
+- \*\*All tasks and completed tasks are logged clearly in the developer console for easy tracking.

+- \*\*Clean Code Practices:
+- \*\*Clear naming conventions and concise comments improve readability and maintainability across HTML, CSS, and JavaScript.

+* \*\*Prompt-Based Task Entry:
+  - \*\*Users can add up to three tasks by entering a title, description, and status.
+Input is validated for correct status (case-insensitive), with alerts shown if the task limit is reached.

 ## 🛠️ Technologies Used